tlaplus/PlusPy/README.md

         "Len": LenWrapper()
     }

-The IO module is implemented using a wrapper.
+The IOUtils module is implemented using a wrapper.

 -------- Discussion of interfacing between Python and TLA+ --------